Château-d'Œx: Economy

 In 2000, there were 238 workers who commuted into the municipality and 266 workers who commuted away.
 The municipality is a net exporter of workers, with about 1.1 workers leaving the municipality for every one entering.
 Of the working population, 5.5% used public transportation to get to work, and 53.3% used a private car.

 Religion

 From the 2000 census, 527 or 17.9% were Roman Catholic, while 1,746 or 59.2% belonged to the Swiss Reformed Church.
-Of the rest of the population, there were 12 members of an Orthodox church (or about 0.41% of the population), there was 1 individual who belongs to the Christian Catholic Church, and there were 363 individuals (or about 12.31% of the population) who belonged to another Christian church.
-There were 9 individuals (or about 0.31% of the population) who were Jewish, and 89 (or about 3.02% of the population) who were Islamic.
+Of the rest of the population, there were 12 members of an Orthodox church (or about 0.41% of the population), there was 1 individual who belonged to the Christian Catholic Church, and there were 363 individuals (or about 12.31% of the population) who belonged to another Christian church.
+There were 9 individuals (or about 0.31% of the population) who were Jewish, and 89 (or about 3.02% of the population) who were Muslim.
 There were 2 individuals who were Buddhist and 9 individuals who were Hindu.
 258 (or about 8.75% of the population) belonged to no church, are agnostic or atheist, and 110 individuals (or about 3.73% of the population) did not answer the question.